 A. Nature of Complaint

 UCD students, faculty and staff, as well as members of the general public, have the right to lodge complaints against the UCDPD or its officers if they believe misconduct or infraction of rules, policy or law (e.g., excessive force, false arrest, false imprisonment, abusive language, harassment/discrimination, etc.) has occurred.
 These complaints are referred to as “Personnel Complaints” and are divided into two categories: (1) Member of the Public or Civilian Complaints and (2) Internal Complaints.
 The Office of Compliance will investigate Member of the Public or Civilian complaints.
 The PAB will review the investigation reports and findings and make recommendations to the UCDPD Chief.
+In the event that a civilian complaint is submitted against the UCDPD Chief, the PAB will make its recommendations to the immediate supervisor of the Chief of Police.

 The Office of Compliance will not investigate Internal Complaints filed by UCDPD officers or other personnel.
 These complaints will be handled internally by the Professional Standards Unit (PSU).
 The PAB will not review PSU investigatory reports regarding Internal Complaints.
 Complaints received regarding another law enforcement agency (e.g., City of Davis Police Department) will be referred to that agency.